Genuine substitution for IT Contractors

 Before I begin, you need to be aware that I am not an IR35 adviser and I have no legal capacity.
 It is essential that you communicate with your accountant and IR35 insurer.

 You've probably previously had clauses included in your contracts to specify that you can supply a substitute.
 But you may have known that substitution would have been quite difficult in practice.
+In practice, a substitution clause on its on will carry no weight at an IR35 tribunal/court.

 How would the substitute get up to speed with whatever you were doing?
 How would you handover your work to them?